paulsinclair51/briteTest/README.md

 ```

 Results accumulated until `LT_WRITE_RESULT` and then reset.
-Totals are accumulate across all tests and asserts.
+Totals are accumulated across all tests and asserts.

 Optional typedefs, variable, functions, code etc. may be
 added to customize or support the testing.
 Added code may